sara-sabr/ITStrategy/_pages/en/strategy-version-control-systems.md

 *Manual*: the collection of data requires manual intervention (e.g., surveys, interviews, emails, spreadsheet updates).

 *Automatic*: the collection of data is performed automatically, usually involving programmatic means (e.g., events triggered by a Git repository when a new commit is performed, which updates a master dashboard “view”).

+Some of the metrics are based on [DORA DevOps Research](https://cloud.google.com/solutions/devops/devops-tech-version-control#ways_to_measure_version_control).

 ## Appendix A - Traceability Matrix